Aiden0/pco-projects/README.md

 # pco-projects
-A list of Projects which involve interacting with the web service planning center online.
+A list of Projects which involve interacting with the web service "planning center" online.